 During those mentioned above, it is common for our sympathetic nervous system to overwork itself.
 This can lead to us experiencing accelerated heart rate, constricted blood vessels, dilation of pupils, goosebumps or cold shivers, increased sweating or cold sweats, escalated blood pressure, and slow digestion.
 Symptoms may vary for individuals and can be unique compared to the ones listed here.

 The principle behind this working is the same as the principle behind why a hug helps you feel better when you’re overwhelmed or why a massage helps your body relax.
-The right size and weight of the blanket you should use is dependent on your personal needs.
+The right size and weight of the anxiety relief blanket you should use is dependent on your personal needs.

 Who should use a weighted blanket?